 The Affordability Initiative is designed to give families with multiple children both the ability to predict total tuition costs over a multi-year period and to provide some tuition relief.
 In turn, the school asks for more significant deposits for its own planning purposes and to ensure sufficient resources to support the school’s educational program.
 Families participating in the Affordability Initiative with students already enrolled at Beit Rabban may have their November and January payments for the current year deferred to April and May.

-Although full tuition rates and traditional scholarship support will always be options, the current commitment to the Affordability Initiative is for at least three years, matching both the current commitment from the Avi Chai Foundation and the commitment of our own donors and Board.
+Although full tuition rates and traditional scholarship support will always be options, the current commitment to the Affordability Initiative is for at least three years.

 Beit Rabban coordinates its notification and reply deadlines with the dates established by the Independent Schools Admissions Association of Greater New York (ISAAGNY).